Like a Prayer (song): Synopsis

-The video begins with Madonna witnessing a young white woman being assaulted and murdered by a group of white men, but she is too shocked to protest.
-A black man walking down the alley also sees the crime and runs to help the dying woman, but the murderers flee just as the police arrive.
-They mistakenly assume she was murdered by the black man and arrest him.
-The real murderers give Madonna a threatening look and leave.
-She flees the crime scene and escapes to a church for safety.
-There, she sees a caged statue of a saint who resembles the black man on the street.
+The video begins with Madonna running and seeking safety in a church, while a black man is arrested.
+In the church, she sees a caged statue of a saint who resembles the black man on the street.
 As the song starts, she utters a prayer in front of the statue which appears to be crying.
+Madonna lies down on a pew and has a dream in which she is falling through the sky.
+Suddenly, a smiling black woman catches her and tosses her back up to the heavenly blue sky.
+Madonna returns to the statue, which becomes alive.
+The saint kisses her forehead and leaves the church as she picks up a knife and accidentally cuts herself, resulting on stigmata on her hands.

-Madonna lies down on a pew and has a dream in which she is falling through space.
-Suddenly, a woman, representing power and strength, catches her.
-She advises Madonna to do what is right and tosses her back up to the heavenly blue sky.
-Still dreaming, Madonna returns to the statue, which transforms into the black man she had seen earlier.
-He kisses her forehead and leaves the church as she picks up a knife and accidentally cuts herself, making the sign of stigmata on her hands.
 Interspersing scenes show Madonna singing and dancing wildly in front of burning crosses, kissing scenes between her and the saint, and Madonna being surrounded by a choir inside the church, led by the woman who caught her earlier.
-Madonna wakes up, goes to the jail and tells the police that she had witnessed the crime and that the black man is innocent; the police release him.
+The video also shows what Madonna was running away from: a young white woman being assaulted and murdered by a group of white men.
+The murderers give Madonna a threatening look and leave.
+A black man walking down the alley also sees the crime and runs to help the dying woman, but the murderers flee and he is arrested by the arriving police.
+Inside of the church, Madonna wakes up, goes to the jail and tells the police that she had witnessed the crime and that the black man is innocent; the police release him.
 The video ends as Madonna dances in front of the burning crosses, and then everybody involved in the story line take a bow as curtains come down on the set.